Oldsmobile: NASCAR

 Oldsmobile is especially known for its competition in NASCAR.
 Beginning with the Rocket 88, Oldsmobile proved heavily competitive in stock car racing.
 In the Sixties, the Rocket 88 was replaced by the 442.
 Eventually, the Cutlass would lead Oldsmobile into the Eighties before GM reduced its entries to Chevrolet and Pontiac in the Nineties.
 It was the restyled body of the Cutlass Supreme that (along with the Chevrolet Monte Carlo, Buick Regal, and Pontiac Grand Prix) ushered in the downsized cars into NASCAR cup competition.
 While the Cutlass looked almost identical to the Buick Regal (which scored 35+ victories in the 1981 thru 1985 seasons), the Cutlass (like the Dodge Mirada) didn't take one checkered flag, and many teams moved away from it in 1983 to the Regal, Grand Prix, and restyled Monte Carlo SS.
 This was a rude awakening to Oldsmobile, which was getting used to wins on the NASCAR circuit.
-The body style of the 1988-92 Cutlass proved to be a winner for NASCAR competition and it visited the victory circle 13 times between 1989 and 1992, when Oldsmobile ended its racing program.
+The body style of the 1988 to 1992 Cutlass proved to be a winner for NASCAR competition and it visited the victory circle 13 times between 1989 and 1992, when Oldsmobile ended its racing program.

 IMSA GT

 In the IMSA GT Championship, Oldsmobile would provide power for IMSA GT Prototypes alongside Chevrolet and Buick.
 The Cutlass was used in IMSA GTO along with other vehicles also being used in Trans Am and NASCAR.
+The Aurora bodystyle was utilised in the IMSA WSC era series in the mid 1990's in the GTS-1 class to develop the Northstar V8 engine which was later used in IRL racing.

 IndyCar

-Oldsmobile was an engine supplier in the IndyCar Series along with Infiniti starting in 1997.
+Oldsmobile was an engine supplier in the IndyCar Series along with Infiniti between 1997 and 2001, when General Motors switched the brand used in the then-Indy Racing League to Chevrolet.